yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/README.md

 This project presents a **multi-model AI system** designed to assess liver health.
 The system works as follows:

-* It first analyzes lab results to determine whether the user needs further assessment by subsequent models.
+* It first analyzes lab results using Gate Model to determine whether the user needs further assessment by subsequent models.
 Healthy users are excluded to save resources and avoid unnecessary processing.
-* Diagnoses **liver fibrosis (Fibrosis)** and **cirrhosis (Cirrhosis)** at different stages.
+* Diagnoses Stage Model **liver fibrosis** and **cirrhosis** at different stages.
 * Detects **Non-Alcoholic Fatty Liver Disease (NAFLD)**.
 * Predicts the **risk of liver cancer (Hepatocellular Carcinoma)**.
+* The Status Model estimates the probability of mortality risk.

 **System Features:**